 " Congestion Heatmap Visuals for all priority corridors from the RITIS Congestion Scan tool to visualize congestion locations within each corridor.
+Each congestion scan is the hourly distribution of daily average travel time index of year 2022.

 ASSESSING STRATEGIES FOR CMP LOCATIONS